jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_alarm_acknowledge.md

 ## How to acknowledge an alarm

-1. Locate the alarm on the Alarm list.
+1. Locate the alarm on the [Alarm list][mobile_alarmlist].
 1. Tap the alarm severity icon for more detail on the alarm.
-1. Tap to acknowledge the alarm.
+1. Tap the icon to acknowledge the alarm.

    Android | iPhone
    --------|-------